How do I…

 … Download eBooks or eAudiobooks?

 If you’ve got a tablet, smartphone, or computer, you can access thousands of digital titles for free!
-Simply download the free Libby app from the App Store on your device, follow the prompts to select the Pleasant Valley Library in the Mid-Hudson Library System, and enter your library card number and PIN!
-Libby is your one-stop shop for all of the eBooks and eAudiobooks we have to offer!
+Simply download the free Libby app and/or free Hoopla app from the App Store on your device, follow the prompts to select the Pleasant Valley Library in the Mid-Hudson Library System, and enter your library card number and PIN!
+Libby is your one-stop shop for all of the eBooks and eAudiobooks, and Hoopla offers you access to Graphic Novels, eAudio, movies, music and more!
 To get started you’ll need to have an email address and PIN on file in your library account.
 Please contact us so we can get you all set up!
+And be sure to check out our Digital Services pages for all the other great ways you can download media with your library card.

 … Pay a Fine?